The Bridge Program

 The Purdue Department of Computer Science wants to ensure the success of all students admitted to our program.

-With that in mind, we have established The Bridge Program to help students with a high potential for computer science, but with little or no programming experience.
+With that in mind, we have established the Bridge Program, sponsored by the Harris Corporation, to help students with a high potential for computer science, but with little or no programming experience.

 The Bridge Program introduces students to basic computer science and programming concepts at a comfortable pace in a fun and informal environment.